ilbagatto/scaliger/README.md

 * `Degrees(rad float64) float64` converts radians to arc-degrees.
 * `Frac360(x float64) float64` reduces arc-degrees, much like `ReduceHours`, used with polinomial function for better accuracy.

-Please, see the source code for details.
+Please, see the [API docs](https://pkg.go.dev/github.com/skrushinsky/scaliger) for details.

 ## Caveats